jessi25924/CymruVineyardProject1/README.md

 ## Technologies Used
 ---

-* HTML: Utilised for structuring the main site content.
+* [HTML](https://en.wikipedia.org/wiki/HTML): Utilised for structuring the main site content.

-* CSS: Applied for styling the website.
+* [CSS](https://en.wikipedia.org/wiki/CSS): Applied for styling the website.

-* Bootstrap: Used for creating a responsive and visually appealing design with prebuilt components and grid layouts.
+* [Bootstrap](https://getbootstrap.com/): Used for creating a responsive and visually appealing design with prebuilt components and grid layouts.

-* Github: Used for secure online code storage and pages deployment of the website.
+* [GitHub](https://github.com/): Used for secure online code storage and pages deployment of the website.

-* Gitpod: a cloud-based IDE for convenient and consistent development.
+* [Gitpod](https://www.gitpod.io/): a cloud-based IDE for convenient and consistent development.
 CI student account was used in this project.

 ## Testing